celo-org/docs/blog/17-03-2023-build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender/build-a-montly-susbscription-platform-using-celo-composer-openzeppelin-defender.md

 npx celo-composer-create
 ```

-#### this will prompt you to select the framework and the template you want to use
+This will prompt you to select the framework and the template you want to use

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677598536278/ae85c391-2e8a-455c-ad26-13dbea2d3753.png)

-#### After choosing the framework and the template, you'll be prompted to choose the smart contract development environment tool, decide whether or not to enable subgraph support, and give the project a name.
+After choosing the framework and the template, you'll be prompted to choose the smart contract development environment tool, decide whether or not to enable subgraph support, and give the project a name.
 Your terminal should seem like this at the end.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1677598808749/e840f3a2-9ec5-4d10-afed-9035b60c9536.png)

-Open up your folder on your VS Code and run ***<mark>yarn install</mark> to install the dependencies,*** and ***<mark>yarn run react:app dev </mark> i***n your terminal to start our local environment. your web interface should look like this.
+Open up your folder on your VS Code and run `yarn install` to install the dependencies, and `yarn run react:app dey` in your terminal to start our local environment. your web interface should look like this.

-#screenshot.

 Next, we need to create the cards as seen on the Create a new file called ***PaymentCard.js*** in your component folder and add the following code inside